KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Introduction

 To realize this, we introduce \textbf{Write-Gated KV (WG-KV)}, a novel, learnable KV Admission mechanism.
 Unlike heuristic approaches that rely on fixed patterns, WG-KV employs a lightweight, differentiable predictor that evaluates token utility \textit{before} cache entry.
-During prefilling, this predictor constructs a \textbf{Vertical-Slash} attention mask, ensuring that high-utility tokens are visible to the entire sequence while others are accessible only locally.
-Simultaneously, it routes generated KV pairs to distinct memory regions: tokens predicted as high-utility are admitted to a persistent \textbf{Global Cache}, while others are confined to a transient, sliding \textbf{Local Cache}.
-This selective persistence strategy seamlessly extends to the decoding phase, where we maintain this dual-cache architecture to filter out low-utility states at the point of KV entry.
+During prefilling, this predictor constructs a \textbf{Vertical-Slash} attention mask, ensuring high-utility tokens are visible to the entire sequence while others are accessible only locally.
+Simultaneously, it routes generated KV pairs to distinct memory regions: tokens predicted as high-utility are admitted to a long-term \textbf{Global Cache}, while others are confined to a transient, sliding \textbf{Local Cache}.
+This selective strategy seamlessly extends to the decoding phase, where we maintain this dual-cache structure to filter out redundant states upon generation.

 Our approach yields substantial efficiency gains without requiring significant architectural changes or costly retraining of the base LLM.
-We evaluate WG-KV on Llama 3.1 8B \cite{llama3} across diverse long-context benchmarks, showing that WG-KV reduces memory usage by \textbf{46--57\%} and delivers \textbf{3.03--3.45$\times$} prefill and \textbf{1.89--2.56$\times$} decoding speedups with negligible accuracy loss.
-Furthermore, we demonstrate the composability of WG-KV (KV Admission) with Quest (KV Selection, \citealp{quest}), showing that write-time admission can be seamlessly combined with read-time selection for compounding efficiency gains.
-By \textit{learning what to write, then reading only what is needed}, we enable LLMs to sustain longer contexts with significantly fewer resources.
+We evaluate WG-KV on Llama 3 \cite{llama3} and Qwen3 \cite{qwen3} models across diverse long-context benchmarks, showing that WG-KV reduces memory usage by \textbf{46--68\%} and delivers \textbf{3.03--3.70x} prefill and \textbf{1.85--2.56x} decoding speedups while maintaining near-lossless performance.
+Furthermore, we demonstrate the \textit{composability} of WG-KV (pre-write admission) with Quest (read-time selection, \citealp{quest}) and SnapKV (post-write eviction, \citealp{snapkv}), showing that KV Admission can be seamlessly combined with Selection and Eviction for compound efficiency gains.
+By \textit{learning what to write}, we enable LLMs to sustain longer contexts with significantly fewer resources.

 Our key contributions are summarized as follows: